ursatile/css4eng/211-backgrounds-colors-and-composition.md

 {% example css-repeating-gradients.html elements="style, body" iframe_style="height: 15rem;" %}

+Watch out for the difference between a **repeating gradient**, and **repeating a gradient**; you can also use a regular non-repeating gradient pattern to create a single background tile, and then repeat that tile across the element's background:

+{% example repeating-css-gradients.html element="style,body" iframe_style="height: 15rem;" %}

 ## Multiple Backgrounds and Stacking Contexts

 OK, so you've seen about five hundred different ways to use an image as the background of an element... important, but not exciting.